foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a general-purpose data-serialization API for encoding structured data into a formatted text string.
-Charian serialization can be used for implementing -
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string.
+Using the schemaless RDA format[^1] in its encoding, the general-purposed Charian can be used for serializing objects of any data model.
+Charian can be used for implementing -

+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
+The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
-- **Distributed computing** - for passing complex data structure as a "string parameter" in RPC calls;
+- **Distributed computing** - for passing programming object or data structure as a "string parameter" in RPC calls;
-- **Systems integration** - for exchanging structured data between independent programs in a serialized form;
+- **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian uses the schemaless RDA format[^1] in its encoding and can be used to serialize objects of any data model.
-Charian allows cross-program data exchange via common data transport methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom-built pipelines for converting and maintaining data models.
-Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach has many advantages such as being -
+Being schemaless, Charian allows cross-program data exchange using only generic data transport methods and protocols, as opposed to the conventional approach of using dedicated middleware or custom-built pipelines that require maintaining pre-established data models.
+Charian's plain, one-size-fits-all approach has many advantages over other data serialization systems and methods, such as being -

-[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
-The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

-- **Flexible**: it is designed to be generic and fit any data model, ideal for connecting evolving and dynamic programs;
+- **Generic and universal**: it is ideal for data exchange between programs with evolving and dynamic data models;
-- **Minimalism and compact**: the API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
+- **Minimalism**: the API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
-- **Easy to set up and maintain**: Charian is "one size fits all" - there are no settings or configurations for different situations;
+- **Easy to use**: Charian is "one size fits all" and has no settings or configuration for different situations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

 ## Inside the API

 Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
-C# syntax is used below to explain the content and the usage of the API, which are also applicable to the other language versions as they're clones from the same design and have near-identical structure and naming convention.
+The API's content and usage are explained below using C#, but the explanation is also applicable to the other language implementations, as they're clones sharing the same design and have a near-identical structure and naming convention.

 **Class Rda**